Gambling and information theory: Expected gains

 An important but simple relation exists between the amount of side information a gambler obtains and the expected exponential growth of his capital (Kelly):

-for an optimal betting strategy, where $K_0$ is the initial capital, $K_t$ is the capital after the tth bet, and $H_i$ is the amount of side information obtained concerning the ith bet (in particular, the mutual information relative to the outcome of each beatable event).
+for an optimal betting strategy, where $K_0$ is the initial capital, $K_t$ is the capital after the tth bet, and $H_i$ is the amount of side information obtained concerning the ith bet (in particular, the mutual information relative to the outcome of each betable event).

 This equation applies in the absence of any transaction costs or minimum bets.
-When these constraints apply (as they invariably do in real life), another important gambling concept comes into play: the gambler (or unscrupulous investor) must face a certain probability of ultimate ruin, which is known as the gambler's ruin scenario.
+When these constraints apply (as they invariably do in real life), another important gambling concept comes into play: in a game with negative expected value, the gambler (or unscrupulous investor) must face a certain probability of ultimate ruin, which is known as the gambler's ruin scenario.
 Note that even food, clothing, and shelter can be considered fixed transaction costs and thus contribute to the gambler's probability of ultimate ruin.

 This equation was the first application of Shannon's theory of information outside its prevailing paradigm of data communications (Pierce).